Especially in these financially uncertain times, you may be considering bankruptcy as an option to resolve financial commitments and start over.

 As a recent US News and World Report story outlines, “Discharging debt can help you start anew, but it doesn’t wash away the months or years of financial issues, such as missed loan payments and out-of-control balances.”

-It’s important to consider your personal financial goals following a bankruptcy.
+It’s important to consider your personal financial goals following bankruptcy.
 It is possible to get an unsecured personal loan after bankruptcy, but you may be looking at significantly unfavorable terms.
 Considering buying a home or a car?
-A bankruptcy could delay those plans due to difficult new loan terms you’ll face.
+A bankruptcy could put off those plans due to difficult new loan terms you’ll face.

 How You Can Rebuild Credit Following a Bankruptcy

 The first option is to consider having someone with good credit co-sign any new loans or credit cards you apply for.
-There may be additional options if you have a mutual co-signer, including putting up additional collateral towards the loan.
+There may be additional options if you do not have a co-signer, including putting up collateral towards the loan.

 According to Lending Tree, another option would be a “credit builder” loan, which is often secured by the proceeds of the loan itself.
 If you can make your payments on time, you can work towards rebuilding your credit through the interest and other fees these loans typically charge.

 You could also look into a secured credit card that requires a security deposit to help rebuild credit.
-That deposit is equal to your credit limit, and if you make payments each month, you’ll begin rebuilding credit reliably and responsibly.
+That deposit is equal to your credit limit and if you make payments each month, you’ll begin rebuilding credit in a reliable and responsible manner.

 Above all, it’s important to consider how a bankruptcy will affect your whole financial plan once the proceeding has ended and all debts have been settled.
 The qualified bankruptcy attorneys at Natural State Law are effective advisors in the Little Rock area.
 Call us at (501) 916-2878 to discuss how we can guide you through the bankruptcy process.